 Add garlic and stir, cooking until fragrant, about 30 seconds.

-Add the ketchup, mustard, salt and pepper, macaroni, broth, evaporated milk, and cheese to the pan.
+Add the ketchup, mustard, salt and pepper, macaroni, and broth to the pan.
 Stir well to combine.

 Cover and simmer for 12-15 minutes, until macaroni is cooked through and tender.

 Stir in evaporated milk and cheese until melted.

 Yield: 6 servings, Amount per serving: 541 calories, Calories: 541g, Carbohydrates: 38g, Protein: 31g, Fat: 29g, Saturated Fat: 15g, Cholesterol: 101mg, Sodium: 1313mg, Potassium: 538mg, Fiber: 2g, Sugar: 3g, Vitamin A: 510g, Vitamin C: 12g, Calcium: 325g, Iron: 3g